-The verification of the surrogate model is shown in the figure of SurrogateModel.png.
+The Verification is the process of ensuring that each stage of d...
+More of the surrogate model is shown in the figure of SurrogateModel.png.
 The plots below compare the prediction (red points) and test (black points) samples for lift coefficient (CL) and drag coefficient (CD).
 The mean absolute error is 2.e-4 for CL and 3e-05 for CD, which verifies the accuracy of the surrogate model built.
 The fully-trained surrogate models are also saved out as gpr_cd.sav for CD and gpr_cl.sav for CL prediction.

 The optimization history is saved to file hisoty_airfoil.hst.
 The convergence history of objective (CD) and constraints (maximum thickness and CL) are shown in the figure Opt_history.png.
 The blue lines show all the samples evaluated during the whole optimization process while the red dotted line represents the optimum sample satisfying the constraints of each iteration.

 |Optimal by PSO||93.7||0.466|

 |Verify by CFD||94.3||0.465|

 Table 2 shows optimization results found by particle swarm optimization (PSO) provided by MDOLab tile.
 The RAE2822 has a maximum thickness of t=12%.
 At M∞=0.7, it has a Cd=0.0099 and a CL=0.47.
 Under the constraints to keep around CL=0.47 and the maximum thickness=0.12, we found the optimal shape which has a CD=93.7.